babakfp/babakfp.ir/src/posts/make-svelte-better/_lib/dynamic-html-tags.md

 </svelte:element>
 ```

-It would be better if they change the the prop name to `tag`.
-What if we also want to bind the element to a variable?
-Example:
+Sadly, there's an issue; What if you also need to bind the element to a variable?
+Here's an example:

 <!-- prettier-ignore -->
 ```svelte